sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/transform11.svg "Backward block")

 The *Backward* block will play the contained notes in reverse order (retrograde).
-In the example above, the notes in *Chunk* are played as `Sol`, `Ti`, `La`, `Sol`, i.e., from the bottom to the top of the stack.
+In the example above, the notes in `chunk` are played as `Sol`, `Ti`, `La`, `Sol`, i.e., from the bottom to the top of the stack.